Tymoniden/JiraToolkit/README.md

 "Url": "https://github.com/{{param}}"
 ```
 Enter ```Tymoniden``` into the corresponding parameter Textbox and press enter.
 The default browser will open with the url ```https://github.com/Tymoniden```.

+### Stay On Top

+The stay on top property controls the Topmost property of the wpf window.
+To let the application force into the front, just set the ```StayOnTop``` property in the configuration file to ```true```.
+This property is optional and set to false, when there is no value applied in the configuration.